12 string guitar tuned to 5ths

 I really don't want to be in the position of having to choose endlessly just cos I can!
 It's back to the old question "Why does a dog lick its own bollocks?"...

-Click can help rals
+Click can help overuse of rals (slowing downs)

 Most of the time, I would say that unless you want to use the quantizing power of a computer sequence then steer clear of using a click track or metronome for acoustic music particularly.